No changes to Turkey deal on Nato, Sweden says

 He also promised to call a ratification vote when the Turkish parliament reconvened in October.

-He is now creating fresh uncertainty, by saying the US should first sell him F-16 warplanes and that Sweden stop Kurdish "terrorists" from holding anti-Turkish rallies.
+He is now creating fresh uncertainty, by saying the US should first sell him F-16 warplanes and that Sweden stops Kurdish "terrorists" from holding anti-Turkish rallies.

 "My parliament doesn't view this issue positively, they aren't ready to ratify Sweden's accession protocol," Erdoğan reportedly told press in the wings of the UN General Assembly (UNGA) in New York on Monday (18 September).